charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2018.md

 </main>
 ```

 The key point is the JavaScript JSX expression {radioWeb}.

-And we handle it like this:
+We declared this variable in the previous section of this document.

+## Handle User Interactions {#handle-ui}

+Here is the code we use to handle the user's clicks on radio and submit buttons:

 ```javascript
 constructor(props) {